Advertisements

 3. Cost Of Living In Germany

 The really cool thing about studying in Germany is the low fees across all sections.
-While the tuition fees are free or low, the cost of living is also relatively low.
+While the tution fees is free or low, the cost of living is also relatively low.
 It is possible for a student to live within €670 a month in Germany.
-This, however, greatly depends on how prudent the student is.
+This however, greatly depends on how prudent the student is.

-The main areas of concentration when it comes to calculating the cost of living in Germany include but are not limited to:
+The main areas of concentration when it comes to calculating cost of living in Germany includes but not limited to:

 • Food and Drink